 These activities may have the effect of raising or maintaining the market price of the common stock or preventing or retarding a decline in the market price of the common stock, and, as a result, the price of the common stock may be higher than the price that otherwise might exist in the open market.
 If the underwriters commence these activities, they may discontinue them at any time.
-The underwriters may carry out these transactions on the over-the-counter market or otherwise.
+The underwriters may carry out these transactions on the the New York Stock Exchange, in the over-the-counter market or otherwise.